mvolkmann/blog/src/thunder-client.md

 Each test has an action and a value.
 Actions include equal, notEqual, contains, count, isType, isJson, setTo, <, <=, >, and >=.
+A "Json Query" specifies the path to a particular piece of data starting with `json.`.
+For example, if the API returns a JSON array of user objects that have a lastName property, the path to this property in the first user object is `json.0.lastName`.

 To view the requests in a given collection, click the "Collections" tab and click the collection name.